rajusubbanna/Movie-Trailer/README.md

 # How it works:

-The example media.py code actually creates a list of movies and interface with API published by fresh_tomatoes for creating a static webpage that can be displayed in any browser.
+The example media.py code actually creates a list of movies and interface with API published by fresh_tomatoes for creating a static webpage that gets displayed in the default browser.
 Clicking on any of the poster would then play the movies trailer.
 Example:
         File entertainmentMedia.py shows how this application can be used.
 For every movie that needs to be added to this dynamically created webpage needs 4 information